ignc-research/pedsim_ros/README.md

 # Pedestrian Simulator
 Pedestrian Simulator (Pedsim) is a 2D pedestrian simulator based on the social force model of [Helbing et. al](http://arxiv.org/pdf/cond-mat/9805244.pdf).
 This repository is an extension of the original [Pedsim repository](https://github.com/srl-freiburg/pedsim_ros) and also incorporating features from [Ronja Güldenring's fork](https://github.com/RGring/pedsim_ros/tree/rl_features).
 It's supposed to be used in conjunction with [Arena-Rosnav](https://github.com/ignc-research/arena-rosnav/tree/sim_to_real).

-Movement of the agents in the simulation is mostly controlled by three forces:
+Movement of the agents in the simulation is controlled by these forces:
 - desired force (pulls agent towards the current destination)
 - social force (pushes agent away from other agents)
 - obstacle force (pushes agent away from obstacles)
+- robot force (pushes agent away from robot)

 Additionally agents can perform different actions that interrupt or modify the movement like talking to each other, stand as a group or take a walk with another agent.
 We also implemented the possibility to spawn a forklift agent that has the same basic movement functionality but has different actions e.g. loading/unloading objects.